More on the oil story

 Liberals can help too.
 How about a deal that trades ANWR drilling for higher CAFE standards, for example?
 Sounds horrible, doesn’t it?
 But it might be a politically feasible trade, and in the end the benefit from higher mileage cars probably vastly outweighs the negatives of another pipeline in Alaska.
 Consider it food for thought.

-4 thoughts on “More on the oil story”
+4 responses to “More on the oil story”

 I wasnt at the NotCon conf but I would have liked to have been.